yunhuige/toy_binding/free_simulation/all_epsilon/README.md

 In the [distances](distances) directory are numpy arrays containing the distance between the ligand and the center of the binding pocket (computed as the center of mass of atoms 1-8,10,11 gromacs indices) for each frame.

+# histograms

+In the [histograms](histograms) directory are histogram figures of computed distances between the ligand and the center of the binding pocket (computed as the center of mass of atoms 1-8,10,11 gromacs indices) for each frame.
+Potential energy (kcal/mol) was computed as `U=-RT*ln(P)`.

+# traces & smooth_traces

+Figures of distance shown in [distances](distances) change along simulation time.
+The raw plotting is noisy so a smoothed (averaged) version is available in [smooth_traces](smooth_traces).